 Pumpkin helps with dog digestion and is a well-regarded cure for stomach upsets.
 You can even get organic pumpkin formulated just for dogs.

 If you’re a pet parent whose dog suffers from allergies, give this hypoallergenic treat a shot.
 The molasses lends a seasonal taste to the biscuit.

 The recipe names alone are enough to have our tails wagging, so we can only imagine what your dog will be doing after he gets a taste of these.

 For most Americans, Thanksgiving dinner just isn’t Thanksgiving dinner without the cranberries.
-And thanks to this sweet treat, your dog can get in on the action, too.
-If your dog is more of a sweet and savory kind of guy, try these turkey and cranberry dog treats.
-There’s only so much turkey one can eat before entering a tryptophan coma, so might as well put those leftovers to good use!
+And thanks to this dog treat, your pet can get in on the action, too.

 Cranberries (without the sugar) are good for dogs, too, with plenty of antioxidant and vitamin power.

 Because safety always comes first, be sure to check out this list of foods to avoid to ensure safe and healthy snacking.
 Many of our holiday favorites are more likely to cause simple digestive upset for dogs, but a few foods are downright dangerous.
 These include: